Maarten Paes: FC Dallas

+Ajax

+On 2 February 2026, Paes officially joined Eredivisie club Ajax on a three and a half-year contract until 30 June 2029.
+On 21 February 2026, Paes made his debut in a 1–1 draw against NEC, in which he made 7 saves.

+On 24 May 2026, Paes helped the team advanced to the 2026–27 UEFA Conference League second qualifying round in a penalty shootout by saving two penalties kick against his former club, Utrecht in the European competition play-off final.

 International career

 Paes was a member of the Netherlands under-19 squads for both 2016 UEFA European Under-19 Championship and 2017 UEFA European Under-19 Championship, but he did not appear in any games, serving as backup to Yanick van Osch and Justin Bijlow respectively.

 In January 2024, Paes confirmed that he had decided to represent Indonesia at international level.
 He was eligible to represent Indonesia through his maternal grandmother who was born in Kediri.

 On 30 April 2024, he received Indonesian citizenship through naturalization, then needing permission from FIFA to become eligible to play for the national team.
 Having originally declared for the nation in January 2023, he was found to be ineligible, as he had represented the Netherlands under-21s at 22 years old, running into a FIFA regulation declaring that a player who has appeared for a national team at a competitive level over the age of 21 cannot change their national team.
 On 18 August 2024, PSSI chairman Erick Thohir announced that the change of his sports citizenship from Dutch to Indonesian has been officially approved by FIFA, making him available for the Indonesia national football team after a lengthy process.

 In September 2024, Paes was called up for the 2026 FIFA World Cup qualifiers.
 He made his debut on 5 September in a 1–1 draw against Saudi Arabia.
 In the match, Paes committed a foul inside the penalty box but managed to save the ensuing penalty kick by Salem Al-Dawsari.
 As a result, he was named the man of the match.

 In the next match on 10 September 2024 against Australia, Paes managed to keep a clean-sheet in a 0–0 draw.